 The impact of levies from which reductions can be granted on the risk of relocation outside the Union depends on the combined financial effect of all the levies concerned and all reductions from such levies granted to the eligible beneficiaries.
 Member States wishing to introduce a measure to be assessed under this Section therefore have to include all such reductions in a single scheme and, as part of the notification, have to inform the Commission of the cumulative effect of all eligible levies and all reductions proposed.
 Should a Member State decide at a later stage to introduce additional reductions on levies covered by this Section, it will have to notify an amendment to the existing scheme.

-The Commission considers that Member States may grant reductions to levies under this Section only where the overall cumulative level of these levies (before any reductions) is at least […] EUR/MWh.

 Minimisation of distortions on competition and trade